A Batyrev type classification of $Q$--factorial projective toric varieties: The Batyrev classification revised

 \section{The Batyrev classification revised}

-In the present section we are going to propose an alternative approach to results of the pre\-vious Batyrev's Theorem \ref{thm:Batyrev}, not depending on the smoothness hypothesis and holding for the case of a $\Q$--factorial projective toric variety.
-In particular this new approach will give a generalization of the Batyrev's result at least for Picard number $r\leq 3$.
+In the present section we are going to propose an alternative approach to Batyrev's results presented in \cite[\S~3, 4]{Batyrev91}, not depending on the smoothness hypothesis and holding for the case of a $\Q$--factorial projective toric variety.